MarkusWandel/battery-tester/doc/manual.md

 Battery holders mounted.
 I routed slots into the proto board using the dremel tool, bent the tabs straight and passed them through.
 Without the dremel tool and suitable bit, the slots could be made by just drilling a few extra holes and nibbling out the space between them with a wire cutter.
 Even large round holes, while cosmetically less nice, would work just as well.

 Note the very heavy ground wire.
-I passed it a round in a loop to further reduce the resistance between the load resistors and the negative battery terminals (total resistance: A small fraction of a milli-ohm).
+I passed it a round in a loop to further reduce the resistance between the load resistors and the negative battery terminals (total resistance: a small fraction of a milli-ohm).

 ![Assembly Photo 1](pix/assembly1.jpg)